 2011 was the 150th anniversary of Melies’s birth and saw a number of other tribute, including Melies Cinemagician (2011) and the documentary The Extraordinary Voyage (2011) made to accompany a digital colour restoration of A Trip to the Moon.
 Melies even turned up not long after as a character in a French animated children’s film Jack and the Cuckoo-Clock Heart (2013).

 Martin Scorsese’s other films of genre interest are:- the urban psychosis film Taxi Driver (1976); the revenge thriller Cape Fear (1991); the urban ghost story Bringing Out the Dead (1999); and the sinister asylum psycho-thriller Shutter Island (2010).
 Scorsese also makes occasional acting appearances and has been in several genre films – as Vincent Van Gogh in Akira Kurosawa’s fantasy anthology Dreams (1990), as himself in Albert Brooks’s Hollywood satire The Muse (1999) and as a talking fish in the animated Shark Tale (2004).
-He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows about the 1940s horror producer and the Norwegian-set serial killer thriller The Snowman (2017).
+He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows (2007) about the 1940s horror producer, the Norwegian-set serial killer thriller The Snowman (2017) and Shirley (2020), a biopic of horror writer Shilrley Jackson.

 Screenwriter John Logan has had a number of other genre associations, including writing the scripts for Bats (1999), Star Trek: Nemesis (2002), The Time Machine (2002), Sinbad: Legend of the Seven Seas (2003), Tim Burton’s Sweeney Todd: The Demon Fleet of Barber Street (2007), Rango (2011), the James Bond films Skyfall (2012), Spectre (2015), and Alien: Covenant (2017), as well as created the tv series Penny Dreadful (2014-6) featuring characters from Victorian horror.
 Elsewhere, Logan has written A-list scripts such as Any Given Sunday (1999) and The Last Samurai (2003), as well as received Academy Award nominations for Gladiator (2000) and writing Martin Scorsese’s The Aviator (2004).